ChilliCream/graphql-platform/website/src/blog/2020-03-18-entity-framework.md

 dotnet add package HotChocolate.Types.Sorting
 ```

-With these new packages in place let us rewrite our query type in order to enable proper filters.
+With these new packages in place let us rewrite our query type in order to enable proper filtering support.

 ```csharp
 using System.Linq;